ArmedGuy/fnoverload/README.md

-# Overload.js - Function overloading for JavaScript
+# Overload - Function overloading for JavaScript
-There are several libraries out there that can do function overloading, but none have had an innocent enough syntax.
+There are several libraries out there that can do function overloading, but none have had an innocent enough syntax for me.
 I hope that others will find my version easy to use.

 ### How to use: